dvdln/terminal-title/README.md

 # terminal-title
-> Command-line script to add a title to your terminal tab.
+> Command-line script to add a title to your terminal window.

 ![npm](http://img.shields.io/npm/v/terminal-title.svg)